 - Tax credits directly reduce the amount of tax that you owe

 Credits can be refundable (meaning they reduce your tax liability and any excess can be refunded to you, even if you don’t owe taxes this year or wouldn’t be receiving a refund otherwise) or non-refundable (meaning they can reduce your tax liability but not more than the total amount of taxes you owe for the year).

 Go to this section in Credit Karma Tax: Mortgage Interest Paid

 The Home Mortgage Interest Deduction is generally available to any homebuyer, regardless of income, who has a secured mortgage (on a qualified home) and itemizes their deductions on the Schedule A.

 As a result of the Tax Cuts and Jobs Act of 2017 (2017 tax reform), you may only deduct mortgage interest on up to $750,000 of qualified mortgage debt incurred to buy or improve a first or second residence.
 It also generally eliminates the allowance of mortgage interest deductions on up to $100,000 of home equity debt.(There are some exceptions for grandfathered debts.)

 Mortgage Interest Credit

 Go to this section in Credit Karma Tax: Mortgage Interest Credit

-The Mortgage Interest Credit is intended to help lower-income people afford home ownership.
-If your state or local government issued you a qualified Mortgage Credit Certificate (MCC) when you took out your mortgage to purchase your main home, you may qualify for the Mortgage Interest Credit.
+The Mortgage Interest Credit is intended to help lower-income people afford home ownership.You may qualify for the Mortgage Interest Credit, (paid per year, up to $2,000) if your state or local Housing Finance Agency issued you a qualified Mortgage Credit Certificate (MCC) when you purchased your main home with a mortgage.